 Detailed group analyses were not conducted for the purpose of this report.
-However, it should be noted that the 2021 AEDC report9 found that the proportion of children who were considered vulnerable in one or more domain was higher for children living in socio-economically disadvantaged communities.
-This may have been exacerbated by interruptions to early learning and impacts on household stress caused by COVID-19.
+However, it should be noted that the 2021 AEDC report10 found that the proportion of children who were considered vulnerable in one or more domain was higher for children living in socio-economically disadvantaged communities.
+This trend was also observed in 2024.